 \subsection{Defect in the lattice: the Hadamard gate}

-As discussed above, a Hadamard gate on all logical qubits is automatically implemented between two planes separated only by half-odd number of a unit cells.
-Of course, such a global unitary is of no interest and we would like only some qubits to undergo a Hadamard, not all of them.
+We will first see that a Hadamard gate on all logical qubits is automatically implemented between two planes separated only by half-odd number of unit cells.
+Of course, such a global unitary is of no interest, and we would like only some chosen logical qubits to undergo a Hadamard, not all of them.
 So we would like the lines of some qubits to travel $n+\frac{1}{2}$ unit cells and others only $n$.
 As we shall see, this can be achieved by introducing a \emph{dislocation in the physical lattice} underlying the cluster state.